dumischbaenger/griffonGroovyJavaFxDBaccessSample/README.md

 * learn JavaFX
 * learn the Griffon framework
 * use data binding
-* use JPA/Hibernate with Groovy
+* use JPA/Hibernate application managed persistence with Groovy

 # Preparations